WeblateOrg/weblate/docs/admin/checks.rst

 flags (see :ref:`custom-checks`).
 You will probably need the following ones:

 ``max-size:500``
-   Defines maximal width.
+   Defines maximal width in pixels.
 ``font-family:ubuntu``
    Defines font group to use by specifying its identifier.
 ``font-size:22``
-   Defines font size.
+   Defines font size in pixels.

 .. _own-checks: